npmcomponent/math-utils-linear-partition/README.md

+*This repository is a mirror of the [component](http://component.io) module [math/utils-linear-partition](http://github.com/math/utils-linear-partition).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/math-utils-linear-partition`.*
 # Linear Partition [![Build Status](https://travis-ci.org/math-utils/linear-partition.png)](https://travis-ci.org/math-utils/linear-partition)

 This is just a component and vanilla Javascript version of the original repo at https://github.com/crispymtn/linear-partition.